-The ILT arises as a single trunk or a collection of vessels from the lataral aspect of the cavernous carotid artery region.
-It usually supplies adjacent dura and cranial nerves and has extensive anastomoses with the extracranial circulation, particulary branches of the IMAX and middle meningeal artery as well as ophthalmic artery.
+The ILT arises as a single trunk or a collection of vessels from the lateral aspect of the cavernous carotid artery region.
+It usually supplies adjacent dura and cranial nerves and has extensive anastomoses with the extracranial circulation, particular branches of the IMAX and middle meningeal artery as well as ophthalmic artery.
 It is a remnant of the primitive dorsal ophthalmic artery.
 The ILT and adult ophthalmic arteries are primary routes of ICA reconstitution following proximal ICA occlusion.
 The importance of understanding ECA-ICA collaterals of the ILT is paramount.

 Figure 1: ILT and important anastomoses:

-B) Recurrent branch of the ILT – courses along CN IV, and colalteralizes with branches of the MHT.
+B) Recurrent branch of the ILT – courses along CN IV, and collateralizes with branches of the MHT.
 Not rarely it annexes the territory of marginal tentorial (G) or lateral tentorial (F) arteries which more commonly come off the ILT (see ILT).

 C) Anteromedial branch — a very important branch, this is a vestige of the primitive dorsal ophthalmic artery which in very early embryonic life supplied the orbit together with primitive ventral ophthalmic artery.
 This artery is hemodynamic balance with the recurrent meningeal branch (N) of the ophthalmic artery (M).
-Very rarely, when proximal ophthalmic (M) is absent, this branch (C) can reconstitute the ophthalmic artery (see ophthalmic artery section), although more commonly the middle meningeal artery fulfills this role through its opthalmic branch (K)
+Very rarely, when proximal ophthalmic (M) is absent, this branch (C) can reconstitute the ophthalmic artery (see ophthalmic artery section), although more commonly the middle meningeal artery fulfills this role through its ophthalmic branch (K)

 D) Artery to the foramen rotundum — another very important vessel supplying the nerve of the same foramen.
 It collateralizes with foramen rotundum branch of the IMAX (L), and is the primary route of ICA reconstitution via the IMAX